manjot363/manjot363/README.md

-- 👋 Hi, I’m @manjot363
+# 👋 Hi, I’m @manjot363
-- 👀 I’m interested in ...coding and working on algorithms
+- 👀 I’m interested in frontend development using frameworks like Vue, Angular, and React.
+I also enjoy coding in Java.
-- 🌱 I’m currently learning ...coding languages
+- 🌱 I’m currently learning more about modern web development and enhancing my skills in frontend frameworks.
-- 💞️ I’m looking to collaborate on ...java progrmas
+- 💞️ I’m looking to collaborate on frontend projects, Java programs, and open-source initiatives.
-- 📫 How to reach me ...
+- 📫 How to reach me: [manjottsinghh1@gmail.com] or connect with me on LinkedIn [https://www.linkedin.com/in/manjot-singh-175912244].

 <!---
 manjot363/manjot363 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.